adslbarxatov/ADP/docs/index.md

 ### 4. We don’t use hidden functionality

-:warning: Policy objects have no code with undeclared purposes (uncontrolled updates, data collection, downloading of third-party content).
+:warning: Policy Objects have no code with undeclared purposes (uncontrolled updates, data collection, downloading of third-party content).
 All features of Objects are described in user guides and / or project summaries.

 ### 5. We don’t collect personal data

-:warning: Policy Objects have no algorithms for collecting / accumulating / transferring of personal information.
+:warning: Policy Objects have no algorithms for collecting, accumulating or transferring of personal information.
 All data used by Policy Objects doesn’t leave the user device.

 ### 6. Our products are open-source